krishna-waidande/krishna-waidande.github.io/README.md

 Then third approach came to my mind was reversing file order by using 2 files.for that I decide to **read file chunk by chunk. reverse chunk data and store that data into another file. this approach was just reversing the file data line by lines. this was not my required output so tried to find  how I can prepend new data before old data.**

-> ### Logic : Read 1024 bytes of data and reverse that data and write it to output file.

 > Version 1.3